 But I was so shocked that I said, “I’m sorry?”

 So she repeated it.
 All of it.
 Guess what?
-In version two, I still looked like a moron with all of my cat photos.
+I still looked like a moron in version two with all my cat photos.

-And it should come as no shock that the mean HR lady didn’t have any animals in her house.
+And it should be no shock that the mean HR lady had no animals in her house.
 Not a guinea pig.
 Not a betta fish.
 Not a goddamn dust bunny.
 No animals.
 None.

 But I Don’t Like Pets